Docker Compose でのサービス定義

 • propagation: The propagation mode used for the bind.

 • create_host_path: Creates a directory at the source path on host if there is nothing present.
-Compose does nothing if there is something present at the path.
-This is automatically implied by short syntax for backward compatibility with docker-compose legacy.
+Defaults to true.

 • selinux: The SELinux re-labeling option z (shared) or Z (private)